 Will you still love me when I'm no longer beautiful?

 Ace remembered some of the words and was surprised the mallard had knowledge of the song's existence but given the despondent circumstances life threw at him, the leader knew why he played that song.
 Duck wanted attention.
 He craved it and must be frightened of not having any eyes on him for some strange reason.
 It was as if he demanded everyone to acknowledge him through the lyrics, even when the only sound that filled the shop was the piano keys that Duck's fingers skillfully danced across.
-Ace sung the lyrics in his head to the music up until the mallard finished quietly.
+Ace mentally sang the lyrics to the music up until the mallard finished quietly.
 The customers who watched his performance clapped for him and waited in case Duck decided to play another song.
 However, the waterfowl stood from the stool and gave the shop owner a nod of thanks before he marched to the door.

 Ace had to blink himself back into reality after the song charmed him and only managed to notice his teammate had already opened to door to leave into the street.
 Duck stepped outside with his hands in his waist jacket and let out a small sigh.
 He turned his back on Ace as if he didn't notice his presence.
 The leader thought maybe he knew he watched him and pretended he wasn't there but then he called to him when the mallard was a couple of steps away.